 When we can understand someone’s feelings from their perspective and don’t stand in judgment, we have the ability to empathise.

-Empathy isn’t something we’re born with, but it’s something we can learn and comes with experience.
-It’s not something we will all have in our lifetime either.
-To have empathy with someone, we must put ourselves in that person’s shoes and feel what that person feels.
+Empathy isn’t something we’re born with, but it’s something we can learn and practice.
+It’s not something we will all have in our lifetime.
+To have empathy, we must put ourselves in another person’s shoes and feel what that person feels.

-Some of us will have natural empathetic tendencies, whilst others won’t.
-Some of us won’t notice, while others simply won’t be bothered to notice; but most of us will be somewhere in the middle and will understand in part how someone feels.
-We tend to ignore how other people feel when we’re not coping.
+Some of us will have natural empathetic tendencies, whilst others sadly won’t.
+Some of us won’t notice, while others simply won’t be bothered to notice, but most of us will be somewhere in the middle and will understand in part how someone feels.
+We tend to ignore how others feel when we’re not coping.

 Empathy is self-taught.
-If our parents have empathy, we will learn from them how the empathy thing works.
-Even if our parents don’t have empathy there is no reason why we can’t.
-Empathy comes from within, from what we see around us.
+If our parents have empathy, we will learn about empathy and even if our parents don’t have empathy there is no reason why we can’t.
+Empathy comes from within us, from what we see around us.

-I believe that if we want to have empathy in our lives we will work on having it.
+I also believe that if we want to have empathy we will work on having it.
 That part will always be up to us.